logto-io/rfcs/draft/0004-experience-api.md

   - For the first time verification of a new added TOTP secret, the `verificationId` is required.
   - For the first time verification of a new added TOTP secret, the verification record will be verified.
   - For the first time verification of a new added TOTP secret, the new TOTP secret will be inserted into the user profile in the interaction as a new MFA setting.
-  - For the existing TOTP secret verification, the `verificationId` empty.
+  - For the existing TOTP secret verification, the `verificationId`is empty.
   - For the existing TOTP secret verification, a verified TOTP verification record will be created.

   Request body: